14 Venture Capital Firms Seeking SaaS Startups

 Image of Script Capital - Top VCs in SaaS

-The firm has a strong record of backing companies that achieve successful exits through acquisition by major tech players, such as Zenly (acquired by Snap) and Sqreen (acquired by Datadog).
-Their portfolio also includes well-known brands like Patreon, indicating a focus on products with strong user appeal.
+The firm has a strong record of backing companies that achieve successful exits through acquisition by major technology companies like Snapchat, Datadog, and Spotify.
+Their portfolio also includes well-known consumer brands like Patreon, showing their ability to identify promising ideas early on.

 • Investment stages: Seed, Early Stage Venture

-• Industries of focus: Software, SaaS, FinTech, Big Data, Internet of Things
+• Industries of focus: SaaS, FinTech, Big Data, Internet of Things, Software

 • Founded: 2016